hhandoko/hhandoko.github.io/_posts/2017-07-27-beginning-scala-programming.md

 #### "I just want to give it a quick spin&hellip;"

 Skip a bunch of installation steps and just get right to coding!
-Both websites are free, but requires you to link your GitHub account info to unlock full functionalities.
+Both websites are free, but requires you to link your GitHub account to unlock the entire functionalities.

 1. Head over to [Scala Exercises](https://www.scala-exercises.org/) and try out the `STD LIB` exercises (ignore the others for now).
 1. Play around with [Scastie](https://scastie.scala-lang.org/), a web-based interactive Scala editor.